MetaCommunity/affta/README.md

         * Development Metrics [FIXME: This is not a project micromanagement system]

-Although [AFFTA][affta] was defined initially for testing of Common Lisp source code, the functional interface for [AFFTA][affta] has been defined such that it may be applied for procedures of structured systems testing, for evaluation of components not defined in Common Lisp.
+Although [AFFTA-SRC][affta-src] was defined initially for testing of Common Lisp source code, the functional interface for [AFFTA-SRC][affta-src] has been defined such that it may be applied for procedures of structured systems testing, for evaluation of components not defined in Common Lisp.